project-chip/matter.js/packages/matter-node.js/README.md

 [![license](https://img.shields.io/badge/license-Apache2-green.svg?style=flat)](https://raw.githubusercontent.com/mfucci/node-matter/master/LICENSE)

-Matter protocol for node.js with no native dependencies (and very limited dependencies).
+Matter protocol for Node.js with no native dependencies (and very limited dependencies).

-> This package requires Node 18+
+> This package supports all Node.js LTS versions starting with 18.x

-This package is meant to be used as library as basis for Node.js based implementation of Matter Device and controller functionality
+This package contains the specific Platform implementations to allow running Matter Devices and Controllers on Node.js.
+It is designed to be used in addition to the @project-chip/matter.js package to enable Node.js specific functionality.

-A basic CLI reference implementation of a Matter Device and Controller (might be split in own package soon) is available in the [matter-node.js-examples](../matter-node.js-examples/README.md) package.
+Some usage ready examples of a Matter Device and Controller (might be split in own package soon) are available in the [matter-node.js-examples](../matter-node.js-examples/README.md) package.

 For questions on how to use or pair Matter devices or controllers please refer to the [base package Readme](../../README.md#pairing-and-usage-information)!
 Especially for Google special steps are needed and mostly Hub devices are needed.

 ## Exported functionality
-This library enhances Matter.js and implements the needed native functionality using Node.js 16+ as platform.
-The library exports the added Node.js specific implementations as named exports.
+Ideally you only need to import the main functionality as very first import of your application to register the Node.js environment functionalities.

-Ideally you only need to import the main functionality as very first import of your application using
+Use

 ```javascript
 import "@project-chip/matter-node.js";
 ```
 to automatically register all needed Node.js specific features for the Environment and initialize the default environment.

-Most other functions should be imported from the @project-chip/matter.js package (unless it's Node.js specific functionality).
+Most other functions should be imported from the @project-chip/matter.js package (unless it's Node.js specific functionality only needed in some special cases).

 For more details please refer to the [API Documentation](../../docs/matter-node.js).